I Feel Close to You When…

 For me, when I looked at this question, it created a profound shift in my life… In all my relationships.
 It was a moment when I reclaimed not only my own power, but recognized my responsibility in connection.

-I’ll tell you just a bit of the story behind it in hopes that it will inspire you notice how this shows up in your life…
+I’ll tell you just a bit of the story behind it in hopes that it will inspire you to notice how this shows up in your life…

 For years I truly believed that the reason I had challenges opening deeply and intimately with another was because the other person wasn’t willing to go “deep” with me.
 I was frustrated and often felt disconnected.
 A few years ago, I started to look a little closer at myself.